mozilla/pluotsorbet/README.md

     /* vim: set filetype=java shiftwidth=4 tabstop=4 autoindent cindent expandtab : */

+Modelines for JS files:

+    /* -*- Mode: Java; tab-width: 2; indent-tabs-mode: nil; c-basic-offset: 2 -*- */
+    /* vim: set shiftwidth=2 tabstop=2 autoindent cindent expandtab: */

 ## Profiling

 ### JS profiling

 One way to profile j2me.js is to use the JS profiler available in Firefox Dev Tools.
 This will tell us how well the JVM is working and how well natives work.
 This type of profiling will not measure time that is taken waiting for async callbacks to be called (for example, when using the native JS filesystem API).

 When debugging using the WebIDE, enable the option "select an iframe as the currently targeted document" and select the iframe containing main.html as the debugging target.
+NB: you need to connect to a target device running FxOS 2.1 or up to use this feature in WebIDE.

 Use these JS calls within the console to start and stop profiling (TODO: I haven't actually gotten these to work):